We are an iconic provider of hospital-based healthcare, striving to deliver an exceptional standard of care

 Two female researchers in Queensland have been awarded strategic grants as a step forward in closing the research and academic gender gap.

-The winners of Mater Research Strategic Grants for Outstanding Women were awarded on International Women’s Day to Associate Professor Katharina Ronacherand Professor Josephine Forbes, both Group Leaders at the Mater Research Institute – University of Queensland.
+The 2019 winners of Mater Research Strategic Grants for Outstanding Women were awarded to Associate Professor Kristen Radford and Dr Sandra Richardson, at Mater Research Institute – University of Queensland.

-Chair of the Gender Equity Working Group at Mater Research Associate Professor Allison Pettit said the grant scheme provides funding for two awards per year.
+Chair of the Mater Research Equity, Inclusion and Diversity Committee, Prof Vicki Clifton, said the grant scheme provides funding for two awards per year.

 “Each award provides $45 000 per annum for two years to support the research and career progression of high potential female researchers at Mater.”

-“The Australian Academy of Science has recognised that women comprise more than half of science PhD graduates and early career researchers, but just 17 per cent of senior academics in Australian universities and research institutes,” said Dr Pettit.
+“The Australian Academy of Science has recognised that women comprise more than half of science PhD graduates and early career researchers, but just 17 per cent of senior academics in Australian universities and research institutes, which is an untenable statistic,” said Prof Clifton.

-“In light of this, this grant has the potential to make a real difference in the career progression of Mater Research female research academics.”
+“In light of this, Mater Research committed to proactive solutions and interventions that will accelerate closing the gender gap.
+This grant scheme has the potential to make a real difference in the career progression of the many outstanding female research academics we have at Mater.”

-Similarly Dr Josephine Forbes is balancing a young family and a high-level research career.
+Similarly Dr Sandy Richardson is balancing a young family and a high-level research career.

 The Mater Research Strategic Grants for Outstanding Women are proudly funded through Mater Foundation’s generous donors and supporters.